Boy, 8, permanently disabled in crash caused by 11-time drink-driver

 He breached that sentence when he consumed alcohol.

-Appearing for sentence by audio-visual link in Whangārei District Court, Stringfellow was jailed by Judge Gene Tomlinson for three years, nine months, with a minimum non-parole period of two years, and disqualified from driving for five years.
+Stringfellow, appearing for sentence by audio-visual link in Whangārei District Court, was jailed by Judge Gene Tomlinson for three years, nine months, with a minimum non-parole period of two years, and disqualified from driving for five years.

 Despite good driving conditions, Stringfellow lost control of the car on a corner, crossed into the opposite lane, and collided head-on with a Ford Ranger vehicle in which the boy was a passenger.

-Police crash experts put Stringfellow's speed on impact at 76kms per hour.
-The Ford was shunted off the road and onto the footpath.
+Police crash experts put Stringfellow's speed on impact at 76km/h.
+The Ford was shunted off the road and on to the footpath.

 Both vehicles were extensively damaged.